Neutrinomic/icp-academy/_glossary/candid.md

 3. **Serialization and deserialization**
    - Calls are encoded into a binary format using Candid.
    - The receiving canister decodes the message into its local language representation.
-   - This is automatic for developers—no manual parsing required.
+   - This is automatic for developers.

 4. **Async support**
    - ICP canisters use asynchronous messaging.